isomerpages/moe-springdalepri/_co-curriculum/Co Curriculum Activities (CCA)/Co Curriculum Activities (CCA).md

 7.&nbsp;P6 students will only have CCA in Semester 1.

-8.&nbsp;Should there be a request for student to participate in the National School Games (NSG), Competitions or Singapore Youth Festival (SYF) and the sport/activity is not part of the school’s CCA, **interest to participate must be made through email to Mrs Ho-Tan Gek Hiang (tan_gek_hiang@moe.edu.sg) by the end of February 2023** and to include information on student’s level of preparation for the competition.&nbsp;&nbsp;
+8.&nbsp;Should there be a request for student to participate in the National School Games (NSG), Competitions or Singapore Youth Festival (SYF) and the sport/activity is not part of the school’s CCA, interest to participate must be made through email toMr Leonard Toh (toh_jia_bin_leonard@moe.edu.sg) between January to the end of February yearly and to include information on student’s level of preparation for the competition.&nbsp;&nbsp;

 ##### List of CCA